sharpecs/mycota/README.md

     <center>
 </figure>

-The above map immediately shows differences in geography with emphasis in one corner of the park. *Substrate* has a negative correlation indicating more than just soil, tree and wood as substrates predicted to be used in Zone 1.
-Conversely, there may be less fungi observed on trees or wood in Zone 8.
-Regardless of direction, greater change is predicted for these two zones.
+The above map immediately reveals differences in geography with emphasis in one corner of the park. *Substrate* has a negative correlation indicating more than just soil, tree and wood as substrates predicted to be used in Zone 1.
+Conversely, there may be fewer fungi observed on trees or wood in Zone 8.
+Another interesting factor is that there is less human influence and management in Zone 8 compared to Zone 1.

 <figure>
     <center>